rockerBOO/awesome-neovim/README.md

 - [kdheepak/monochrome.nvim](https://github.com/kdheepak/monochrome.nvim) - A 16 bit monochrome colorscheme that uses hsluv for perceptually distinct gray colors, with support for Tree-sitter and other commonly used plugins.
 - [rose-pine/neovim](https://github.com/rose-pine/neovim) - All natural pine, faux fur and a bit of soho vibes for the classy minimalist.
 - [mcchrish/zenbones.nvim](https://github.com/mcchrish/zenbones.nvim) - A collection of vim/neovim colorschemes designed to highlight code using contrasts and font variations.
-- [Pocco81/Catppuccino.nvim](https://github.com/Pocco81/Catppuccino.nvim) - An eye-candy and full-featured Neovim theme with support for native LSP, Tree-sitter, and more 🍨!
+- [catppuccin/nvim](https://github.com/catppuccin/nvim) - Warm mid-tone dark theme to show off your vibrant self! with support for native LSP, Tree-sitter, and more 🍨!
 - [FrenzyExists/aquarium-vim](https://github.com/FrenzyExists/aquarium-vim) - A dark, yet vibrant colorscheme for Neovim.
 - [EdenEast/nightfox.nvim](https://github.com/EdenEast/nightfox.nvim) - A soft dark, fully customizable Neovim theme, with support for lsp, treesitter and a variety of plugins.
 - [kvrohit/substrata.nvim](https://github.com/kvrohit/substrata.nvim) - A cold, dark color scheme for Neovim written in Lua ported from [arzg/vim-substrata](https://github.com/arzg/vim-substrata) theme.